 The polymerase chain reaction (PCR) test can identify ALL cells based on their gene translocations or rearrangements.
 This test can find one leukemia cell among many thousands of normal cells.
-A PCR test can be useful in determining how completely chemotherapy has destroyed the ALL cells.
+A PCR test can be used in determining how completely chemotherapy has destroyed the ALL cells.

 Doctors are now trying to determine if patients with minimal residual disease will benefit from further or more intensive treatment.

-Studies are in progress to find the most effective combination of chemotherapy drugs while limiting unwanted side effects.
+Studies are in progress to find the most effective combination of chemotherapy (chemo) drugs while limiting unwanted side effects.
 This is especially important in older patients, who often have a harder time tolerating current treatments.

-Studies are also under way to determine whether patients with certain unfavorable prognostic features benefit from more intensive chemotherapy, and whether some ALL patients with favorable prognostic factors might not need as much treatment.
+Studies are also under way to determine whether patients with certain unfavorable prognostic features benefit from more intensive chemo, and whether some ALL patients with favorable prognostic factors might not need as much treatment.

 The effectiveness of chemotherapy may be limited in some cases because the leukemia cells become resistant to it.
 Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemotherapy.

 Researchers continue to refine stem cell transplants to try to increase their effectiveness, reduce complications and determine which patients are likely to be helped by this treatment.
 Many studies are being done to try to help determine exactly when allogeneic, autologous, and mini-transplants might best be used.